-Dr Rachel Humphris is a political sociologist whose research and teaching focuses on immigration and citizenship, urban governance, gender and race.
-Prior to joining the School of Politics and International Relations in September 2019 she was a Lecturer in Sociology and Social Policy at the University of Birmingham (2017 – 2019) and Research Fellow at the Centre on Migration, Policy and Society, University of Oxford (2014-2017).
-Rachel has been a visiting fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity, University of California at Berkeley, York University Toronto and the University of Sheffield.
+Dr Rachel Humphris is a political ethnographer whose research and teaching focuses on immigration and citizenship, urban governance, gender and race.
+Prior to joining the School of Politics and International Relations in September 2019 Rachel was a Lecturer in Sociology and Social Policy at the University of Birmingham (2017 – 2019) and Research Fellow at the Centre on Migration, Policy and Society, University of Oxford (2014-2017).
+Rachel has been a visiting fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity, University of California - Berkeley, York University Toronto and the University of Sheffield.

 Rachel’s research programme is methodologically diverse, theoretically grounded and empirically driven.
-She employs qualitative research methods that engage with theories and debates in migration studies, social policy and critical urbanism.
+She employs qualitative research methods that engage with theories and debates in critical migration and border studies, anthropology of the state and critical urbanism.
 Much of her work is inherently interdisciplinary, cutting across research in anthropology, geography, politics, public policy and sociology.
 Her published research can be found in Antipode, Geopolitics, the Sociological Review, and the Journal of Ethnic and Migration Studies, among others.
 Her monograph, Home-land: Romanian Roma, domestic spaces and the state was published with University of Bristol/University of Chicago Press in March 2019.